How to choose an online community platform (in 2025)

 Take a look at Circle’s workflow capabilities!

-5. Member safety and privacy: Creating a secure space
+5. Member safety and privacy: creating a secure environment

 Look for platforms that offer:

-🤔 Dividing your customer journey across disjointed platforms leads to lower-engagement, higher drop-off, and ultimately fewer conversions.
+🤔 The unfortunate truth?
+Dividing your customer journey across disjointed platforms leads to lower engagement, higher drop-off, and ultimately, fewer conversions.

 Your tech suite is supposed to streamline your business and simplify your life, but the amount of time and energy required to manage, maintain, and connect numerous tools has the opposite effect.